MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/whats-new/pwa.md

 <!-- ------------------------------ -->
 #### Protocol handlers origin trial

 You can now register your PWA to handle specific protocols with the host operating system.
-Learn more about using protocol handlers with your PWA at [Handle protocols in a Progressive Web App](../how-to/handle-protocols.md).
+Learn more about using protocol handlers with your PWA at [Handle protocols in a PWA](../how-to/handle-protocols.md).

 _2023 update: This feature is no longer an origin trial, and is available to all users, so the following no longer applies:_ The Windows trial for protocol handlers is now available.
 You can register your origin for the **Web App Protocol Handler** trial at [Microsoft Edge Origin Trials](https://developer.microsoft.com/microsoft-edge/origin-trials).